esp-iwnl/Portfolio-Projs/password-manager/aREADME.txt

 PASSWORD = admin

-This is a project that will encrypt the passwd.json file so it cannot be viewed from outside the programme.
+This is a project that will encrypt the passwd.json file (already has test passwords in) so it cannot be viewed from outside the programme.

 There are 3 options: